guidominguesnk/scss-boilerplate/README.md

 ```

 **Disable Reduced Motion** `reduced-motion.scss`
-This mixin provides a way to disable certain CSS transitions when the user prefers reduced motion.
-It targets the prefers-reduced-motion media query, allowing you to enhance accessibility by respecting users' preferences for reduced motion.
+This mixin provides a straightforward way to disable CSS transitions based on the user's preference for reduced motion, targeting the prefers-reduced-motion media query for enhanced accessibility.
 ```scss
 .element {
   transition: opacity 0.3s ease;